feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/brain_circuits.md

-# Brain Regions
+# Brain Circuits

-Brain regions are organizational containers that help you structure and manage complex genomes.
-They group related cortical areas and sub-regions into logical hierarchies, making large neural architectures easier to understand and navigate.
+Brain circuits are organizational containers that help you structure and manage complex genomes.
+They group related cortical areas and sub-circuits into logical hierarchies, making large neural architectures easier to understand and navigate.

-## What is a Brain Region?
+## What is a Brain Circuit?

-A brain region is a named container that can hold:
+A brain circuit is a named container that can hold:
 - **Cortical Areas**: The actual neural processing units
-- **Sub-Regions**: Other brain regions, creating hierarchical organization
+- **Sub-Circuits**: Other brain circuits, creating hierarchical organization
 - **Metadata**: Name, description, and organizational properties

-Think of brain regions as folders in a file system - they help organize and categorize without affecting the actual neural processing.
+Think of brain circuits as folders in a file system - they help organize and categorize without affecting the actual neural processing.

 ## Purpose and Benefits